ericeilertson/safe_documentation/framework.md

       the firmware, and the corresponding Confidentiality, Integrity and Availability requirements for each.
 Examples of critical assets may include secret keys, the fuse config, or configuration data residing in external flash.

-The SAFE program defines 3 security review scopes that increase the types of attacks in the threat model.
+The SAFE program defines 3 security review scopes.
+These scopes increase the complexity of attacks in the threat model.
 It is expected that devices will have reviews done with different review scopes.
 For example, a CPU may have a scope 3 review of the root of trust due to the need for glitch protection when using a long-term device private key.
 This CPU may use a scope 2 review for the application cores.

 * **Scope 1 Code and Architecture Assessment**
     * **Source Code Review** \